mnweitenberg/Codam/exam_rank_04/README.md

 # Exam rank 04
-In just two hours we have to write a program that will behaved like executing a shell command
+In just two hours (without an internet connection) we have to write a program that will behaved like executing a shell command
 -   The command line to execute will be the arguments of this program
 -   Executable's path will be absolute or relative but your program must not build a path (from the PATH variable for example)